Labirintami/doc/docs/toolbar/index.md

 ---
 sidebar_label: Overview
 title: Toolbar overview
+description: dhtmlxToolbar is a flexible tool for creating a comfy horizontal navigation bar.
+Advanced API allows you to easily adjust the structure of the component by combining and customizing diverse types of its controls.
 ---

 dhtmlxToolbar is a JavaScript component that allows you to keep all main commands and tools of the app in one place and define their look and feel.